 With the global pandemic last year, the online training courses have rocketed.
 Art and entertainment e-learning has exploded by 220 % according to Thinkific.
 Covid-19 drove employees back into their homes and forced business owners to reconsider their options.

-So, if you’d like to finally get up to speed with your French skills or simply start from scratch, prepare yourself for multiple online program choices.
+So, if you’d like to finally get up to speed with your French skills, prepare yourself for multiple online program choices.
 With the freedom of independent study, you get the benefits of technology.
-Don’t forget however that you will never get the structure of French classes with a private tutor.
-You won’t have a professional there to encourage you, to provide a tailored program, to follow your progress or correct your mistakes when needed.

 When I receive messages of French learners asking me for a quote to become fluent in 2-3 months, I clearly reply: “non, désolée”.
 Of course, my answer is a bit longer and I explain why but you get the idea.
 A study done by Cambridge University Press shows that a motivated adult learner, with access to quality resources and experienced teachers, should be able to reach: